Recent Results of the MPE Infrared/Submillimeter Group

 ALMA reveals the rapid evolutionary lifecycle of star-forming regions in galaxies

 Determining the physical processes controlling star formation in molecular clouds remains one of the main unsolved problems in astrophysics.
-New high resolution observations of molecular clouds from ALMA and of the emission of young stars from the MPG/ESO 2.2m telescope for the nearby spiral galaxy NGC300 highlight the weak correlation of young stars and their parent clouds.
-This implies that the tight correlation between molecular gas and star formation rate observed for whole galaxies and down to kpc-scales -- known as the Kennicutt-Schmidt or star formation relation -- results from averaging over many star-forming relations.
-With a novel statistical model we have shown that the observed de-correlation of young stars and molecular clouds holds valuable information on the time evolution of star-forming regions.
-For NGC300 we find that molecular clouds are short lived (10 Myr or one dynamical timescale) and that a short period of active star formation (1.5 Myr) during which 2-3% of the cloud's mass is turned into stars releases sufficient stellar radiation and winds to disperse the parent molecular cloud.
-Star formation in molecular clouds proceeds very rapid, yet highly inefficient.
+New high-resolution observations of molecular clouds from ALMA and of the emission of young stars from the MPG/ESO 2.2 meter telescope for the nearby spiral galaxy NGC300 highlight the weak correlation of young stars and their parent clouds.
+This implies that the tight correlation between molecular gas and star formation rate observed for whole galaxies and down to kpc-scales – known as the Kennicutt-Schmidt or star formation relation – results from averaging over many star-forming relations.
+With a novel statistical model we have shown that the observed decorrelation of young stars and molecular clouds holds valuable information on the time evolution of star-forming regions.
+For NGC300, we find that molecular clouds are short-lived (10 Myr or 1 dynamical timescale) and that a short period of active star formation (1.5 Myr) during which 2-3% of the cloud's mass is turned into stars releases sufficient stellar radiation and winds to disperse the parent molecular cloud.
+Star formation in molecular clouds proceeds very rapidly, yet highly inefficiently.
 This also explains the slow consumption of the galactic molecular gas reservoir by star formation of 1 Gyr in nearby galaxies because molecular gas has to evolve through many such cycles before it is fully turned into stars.
-We are now applying this analysis to a large number of galaxies in the nearby universe studied by the PHANGS collaboration and to first high resolution observations of galaxies at high redshift during the peak of cosmic star formation.
+We are now applying this analysis to a large number of galaxies in the nearby universe studied by the PHANGS collaboration and to first high-resolution observations of galaxies at high redshift during the peak of cosmic star formation.

 - MPE News